 Many riders will tell you that the KLR650 is not really a “dual sport” motorcycle because it’s more built for the highway than going off-road compared to its other brethren.

 This is mostly because of how heavy it is.
-At 196 kg (432 lbs) wet it’s no lightweight!
+At 196 kg (432 lbs) wet — for the carburettor version — it’s no lightweight!
+The 2021+ model is heavier, and it just goes up from there as you add protection, luggage, and of course the rider.

 The downsides of the KLR are that it’s often described as “unexciting”.
 It depends on your definition of excitement, though.
 If excitement is going anywhere, the KLR is it.